A glossary of metal detecting terms

 clad magnet – after particularly difficult hunts where only new coins were found, you may refer to yourself as a “clad magnet.”

-coil — The round thing at the end of your detector.
+coil — The round thing at the end of a metal detector.

 coinshooters — A metal detector enthusiast who look mainly for coins.